Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Conclusions and outlook

-The interpretation of the loss of hyperbolicity found in this work is not a statement about TEGR as a physical theory, but about a particular formulation at linear order, which is a combination of choice of variables and gauge specialisation.
-There are many reasons why this system does not inherit the well-posedness properties of strongly hyperbolic metric formulations, but we believe it might be related to the cancellation of the Lagrange multipliers containing all the constraints, which are difficult to include.
+The interpretation of the loss of hyperbolicity found in this work for the initial set of equations is not a statement about TEGR as a physical theory, but about a particular formulation at the linear order, which is a combination of choice of variables and gauge specialisation.
+There are many reasons why this system does not inherit straight away the well-posedness properties of strongly hyperbolic metric formulations, but we believe it might be related to the elimination of the Lagrange multipliers containing all the constraints, which are difficult to include.
 Therefore, an ill-behaved gauge propagation might remain and has superluminal propagation speeds.
-A natural continuation of this work is to reintroduce the sector of Lagrange multipliers in Hamilton's equations and to study families of gauge and constraint modifications that may restore strong hyperbolicity.

-In the near future, we expect that this work will help to study the well-posedness of TEGR for examples of physical interest, such as spherical symmetry.
-The practical use of Hamilton's equations of TEGR and the lessons learned in this work can make this task feasible, in particular to carefully formulate the gauge sector and include potential constraint damping strategies.
-Since a strongly hyperbolic system of first-order differential equations is a necessity for running the first numerical relativity simulations in teleparallel gravity, the continuation of this work is essential and under current investigation.
+In the near future, we expect this work to facilitate the study of well-posedness in TEGR for physically relevant examples, such as spherical symmetric systems.
+The practical use of TEGR Hamilton's equations, together with the lessons learned in this work, should make this task feasible, particularly in regard to the careful formulation of the gauge sector and the possible inclusion of constraint-damping strategies.
+Since a strongly hyperbolic first-order system of differential equations is a necessity for running the first numerical relativity simulations in teleparallel gravity, the continuation of this work is essential and is currently under investigation.